Inbibo/adonisfx_docs/docs/maya/tools.md

 To open the tool press the ![Import Tool](images/adn_exporter.png){style="width:4%"} shelf button or go to AdonisFX Menu > *Export*.
 To export an ADD file from the current scene follow these steps:

-1. If the tool had been opened on an already active selection containing an Adonis deformer the node will appear in the *Select Export Data* list.
+1. If the tool had been opened on an already active selection containing an AdonisFX deformer the node will appear in the *Select Export Data* list.
 To add and remove a new selection press *Add Selection* or *Clear*.
 2. Select, using the checkboxes, the deformers and the individual settings to export to the AAD file.
 For example selecting *Maps* and *Attachments* would export the painted attribute maps and the matrices for the attachments relative to an AdnMuscle or AdnRibbonMuscle deformer.
 3. Define a name for the ADD file by going to *Output File Path* and selecting the folder icon.
 4. Finally, pressing the *Export* button will generate the file in the designated location.